Download the Local plumbing regulators in NSW (PDF size: 244kb) document to see who carries out the plumbing regulation functions in your area.

-Note: Newcastle plumbing and drainage inspection fees are to be paid at the MyInspections website.
+Note: Newcastle plumbing and drainage inspection fees must be paid through the MyInspections website.
 Go to the MyInspections page on the Fair Trading website for more information.

 This section provides information on plumbing and drainage inspections outside the Sydney, Illawarra, Blue Mountains and the Newcastle areas from 1 January 2013.
 The section includes information about who to contact to book inspections, Notices of Work and Certificates of Compliance.

 Plumbing reforms in 2012 were part of a state-wide initiative by the NSW Government to provide a more consistent and effective approach to standard setting, on-site regulation and licensing in NSW.